In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 One of our favorite food writers, Michael Pollan, and author of The Omnivore’s Dilemma, recommends this rule:

 If your great-grandmother wouldn’t recognize it, don’t eat it.
-It doesn’t belong in your clean eating meal plan.
+It doesn’t belong in your clean-eating meal plan.

 After traveling to over 40 countries in Asia, Europe, Central America, and South America, we’ve learned a lot about healthy eating cultures.

 Fast food and ready-made meals from the grocery store are fake and highly processed.
 They’re also the foods with a long ingredient list of indecipherable chemical names.
+Unfortunately, it’s estimated that nearly 73% of the products in an American grocery story are highly-processed or ultra-processed.
+This is bad news, but it’s still possible to avoid adding them to your diet.

 Carrots, potatoes, lentils, and bananas are whole foods that are in their natural form.
 These are the foods that should fill your pantry and fridge.